cristiano-mhpc/P1.5_parallel_2025_My_version/fftw/profiling/README.md

     - “Which function am I in?”
     - “Which function am I in?”
     - This is one perd sample

+- Profile by sampling at a fixed rate
+   - coarse but effective to see which code paths are hot.

 - `perf report` summarize hundreds of stack trace samples as text.
 Similar code paths are coalesed and summary is shown as a tree graph.
 Can be very daunting to read or difficult to comprehend.